robertarnorsson/keykeeper_exe/README.md

 *Note: Key Keeper is currently only supported for Windows 10+ operating systems, but might work on other systems like MacOS, Linux and Ubuntu.*

+*Important!
+Windows might say that it might be harmfull to run the `keykeeper.exe` file, but this is because it has no author yet.
+This will be fixed soon!*

 ## Usage
 How to get to start using the Key Keeper app.